clonalQuant: Quantifying Unique Clones

 clonalAbundance() output can also be converted into a density plot, which may allow for better comparisons between different repertoire sizes, by setting scale = TRUE.

-We can look at the length distribution of the CDR3 sequences by calling the lengtheContig() function.
-Importantly, unlike the other basic visualizations, the cloneCall can only be “nt” or “aa”.
-Due to the method of calling clones as outlined above, the length should reveal a multimodal curve, this is a product of using the NA for the unreturned chain sequence and multiple chains within a single barcode.
+clonalLength() allows you to look at the length distribution of the CDR3 sequences.
+Importantly, unlike the other basic visualizations, the cloneCall can only be nt (nucleotide) or aa (amino acid).
+Due to the method of calling clones as outlined previously (e.g., using NA for unreturned chain sequences or multiple chains within a single barcode), the length distribution may reveal a multimodal curve.

 clonalLength(combined.TCR,